thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-add.md

 5. (Optional) Provide custom parameters to pass to the database, by doing the following:
 - Click the **Advanced Config** menu to reveal the **Key** and **Value** fields.
 - Enter your key and value information.
-- Click the plus sign (+) to add more key and value fields, as needed.
+- To add more keys and values, click the plus sign (+), and enter them.

     For example, if you wanted to use a proxy server for all of your connections, you would enter the following: